-In summary, we have introduced a photonic platform implemented on the CMOS foundry with a unique functionality of controlling evanescent waves on-chip.
+In summary, we have introduced a photonic platform which can add the critical but overlooked functionality of controlling evanescent waves to the CMOS foundry.
 We have shown that high index contrast grating structures in the deep sub-wavelength limit can act as an all-dielectric metamaterial cladding for simultaneously achieving total internal reflection and controlling the skin-depth of evanescent waves.
-The cross-talk is improved more than an order of magnitude and the bending loss is improved three times compared to conventional on-chip waveguides.
-We recently became aware of preliminary results on extreme skin-depth waveguides \cite{khavasi_significant_2016}.
+The coupling length is improved more than an order of magnitude and the bending loss is improved three times compared to conventional on-chip waveguides with an average propagation loss of 3.67 dB/cm at telecommunication wavelengths.
+The decreased photonic skin depth regime has not been realized till date but has been attempted in initial studies \cite{khavasi_significant_2016}.
+This is because anisotropic all-dielectric metamaterial response requires more than one period of the unit cell to control evanescent wave decay \cite{jahani_transparent_2014, jahani_photonic_2015, jahani_breakthroughs_2015}.
+Although we use Electron Beam Lithography (EBL) as a convenient prototyping technique for the sub-wavelength structures, these devices can in principle be fabricated using deep ultraviolet (DUV) CMOS foundries; specifically, advanced 193 nm immersion lithography technology has been used to fabricate silicon photonic devices with feature sizes down to 50 nm \cite{selvaraja_193nm_2014}.
 Our work paves the way for all-dielectric metamaterials to enter the practical realm of CMOS foundry photonics to achieve improved photonic integrated circuits.